'Bodies drop' as Walmart manager kills 6 in Virginia attack

 Tyler said the overnight stocking team of 15 to 20 people had just gathered in the break room to go over the morning plan.
 She said the meeting was about to start, and one team leader said: “All right guys, we have a light night ahead of us.”
 Then Bing turned around and opened fire on the staff.

-At first, Tyler doubted whether the shooting was real, thinking that it was an active shooter drill.
+At first, Tyler doubted the shooting was real, thinking that it was an active shooter drill.

 “It was all happening so fast,” she said, adding: “It is by the grace of God that a bullet missed me.
 I saw the smoke leaving the gun, and I literally watched bodies drop.
 It was crazy.”